-One of Highways England’s go to comments when asked about pollution is to start saying how many Electric Vehicles there will be on the road by the time LTC opens (if it goes ahead!).
+One of National Highways go to comments when asked about pollution is to start saying how many Electric Vehicles there will be on the road by the time LTC opens (if it goes ahead!).
 This is our response to the so called Electric Vehicle argument (in no particular order).

 - If everyone actually made the switch to an EV what on earth would happen to all the old vehicles?
 There is no away, when it comes to throwing things away.
 It certainly doesn’t do anything to help the environment to have huge piles of scrapped cars rusting away.